 A regular bonus, whenever you provide, makes employees feel encouraged, and it will trigger them to bring more impact to the organization’s success.
 It will eventually improve the future targets for the organization.

-In India, the government has primarily implemented the Payment of Bonus Act for compulsorily providing employees bonuses.
+In India, the government has primarily implemented the Payment of Bonus Act for compulsorily providing bonuses to employees.
+It can either be a part of their payroll management or a part of off-cycle payments.
 They are worthy of receiving a reward for the accounts of their immense roles in any organization.

-The Payment of Bonus Act stated in 1965 is compulsory to follow for organizations and establishments having no less than 20 employees.
+The Payment of Bonus Act stated in 1965 as a part of statutory guidelines, is compulsory to be followed by the organizations and establishments having no less than 20 employees.
 The amount selected under this act is a minimum of 8.33% on the fixed pay of an employee receiving a minimum of ₹10,000 per month.

 The general rules state that an organization must provide its employees with a bonus that is a minimum of 8.33% of their salaries, which included basic pay and DA.

-Moreover, about 49% of the employees believe that a proper benefits plan improves the corporate image of the organization.
-(Source)
+Moreover armadacare.com says, about 49% of the employees believe that a proper benefits plan improves the corporate image of the organization.

 The bonus is not a mere quantity to be categorized.
 Whether full-time, contractual, probationary, confirmed, or part-time, every employee is worthy to receive the bonus.
-Even these employees must have a basic pay of less or equal to ₹21,000 and have attended at least 30 days in the financial year.
+Even these employees must have a basic pay of less or equal to ₹21,000 and the company’s attendance should reveal their presence for at least 30 days in the financial year.

 The answer to this is no. ESI calculation includes salary components that are repeated every month on a variable or fixed basis.
 These components include gross salary, various allowances, tax deductions, etc. The bonus being a one-time payment is not included with ESI calculations.